abrasive/shairport/INSTALL.md

 $ sudo make install
 ```

-Now to comfigure Shairport Sync.
+Now to configure Shairport Sync.
 Here are the important options for the Shairport Sync configuration file at `/etc/shairport-sync.conf`:
 ```
 // Sample Configuration File for Shairport Sync on a Raspberry Pi using the built-in audio DAC general =